-In October 2016, the SEC adopted a new liquidity risk management rule requiring open-end funds, such as the Funds, to establish a liquidity risk management program and enhance disclosures regarding fund liquidity.
-The Funds will be required to comply with certain aspects of the rule beginning December 1, 2018.
-The full effect the new rule will have on the Funds is not yet known, but the Funds' compliance with the rule may adversely affect their performance and ability to achieve their respective investment objectives.
-In addition to the Liquidity Risk Management Rule, the U.S. government recently has proposed and adopted multiple regulations that could have a long-lasting impact on the Funds and on the mutual fund industry generally.
-The SEC's proposed rules governing the use of derivatives by registered investment companies, the Department of Labor's ("DOL") final rule on conflicts of interest and fiduciary investment advice, as well as the SEC's final rules and amendments to modernize reporting and disclosure ("Modernization") could, among other things, restrict and/or increase the cost of a fund's ability to engage in transactions, impact flows into the fund, and/or increase overall expenses of the fund.
+The U.S. government recently has proposed and adopted multiple regulations that could have a long-lasting impact on the Funds and on the mutual fund industry generally.
+Under Rule 22e-4 of the 1940 Act, the SEC's liquidity risk management rule (the "Liquidity Rule") requires open-end funds, such as the Funds, to establish a liquidity risk management program and enhance disclosures regarding fund liquidity.
+As required by the Liquidity Rule, the Funds have implemented a Liquidity Program under which the administrator of the Liquidity Program assesses, manages, and periodically reviews each Fund's liquidity risk and classifies each investment held by the Fund as a "highly liquid investment," "moderately liquid investment," "less liquid investment" or "illiquid investment."
+The Liquidity Rule defines "liquidity risk" as the risk that a Fund could not meet requests to redeem shares issued by the Fund without significant dilution of the remaining investors' interest in the Fund.
+The liquidity of a Fund's portfolio investments is determined based on relevant market, trading and investment-specific considerations under the Liquidity Program.
+To the extent that an investment is deemed to be an illiquid investment or a less liquid investment, a Fund can expect to be exposed to greater liquidity risk.
+In addition, proposed rules governing the use of derivatives by registered investment companies, the Department of Labor's ("DOL") final rule on conflicts of interest and fiduciary investment advice, as well as the SEC's final rules and amendments to modernize reporting and disclosure ("Modernization") could, among other things, restrict and/or increase the cost of a fund's ability to engage in transactions, impact flows into the fund, and/or increase overall expenses of the fund.
 In addition, Congress, various exchanges and regulatory and self-regulatory authorities, domestic and foreign, have undertaken reviews of derivatives trading in light of market volatility.
 Among the actions that have been taken or proposed to be taken are new limits and reporting requirements for speculative positions, new or more stringent daily price fluctuation limits for futures and options transactions, and increased margin requirements for various types of futures transactions.
 While the full extent of all of these regulations is still unclear, these regulations and actions may adversely affect certain of the instruments in which the Funds invest and the Funds' ability to execute their respective investment strategies.